abbott567/blog/src/posts/combining-axe-core-and-pa11y/content.md

 ---
 title: Combining axe-core and PA11Y
-permalink: '/blog/{{title|slugify}}/'
+date: 2021-09-06
+dateModified: 2021-09-06
+tags:
+  - accessibility
 meta:
   description: >-
     How to use axe-core and PA11Y for automated accessibility testing.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-cosmic-entities.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2021-09-06
-dateModified: 2021-09-06
-tags:
-  - accessibility
+      alt: "A collision of two powerful entities in a cosmic comic book style scene.
+On one side is a fiery entity, and on the other is icy looking.
+There’s a bright flash of light where they come together."
   excerpt: |
     My initial thoughts were to decouple PA11Y from it's headless browser, and run it as part of the Selenium tests, rather than booting up 2 separate browser instances which would add seconds onto each test they could just both hit the same page when it was open.

     However, on closer inspection, it turns out that using both is actually far simpler than I anticipated.
 PA11Y has the ability to use different 'runners' or plugins.
 So, using axe-core and PA11Y together is as simple as passing in the runners in as an option.
 ---

 # {{title}}